partisiablockchainapplications/UI-ToolKit/README.md

 # PARTISIA UI TOOLKIT

+> everything you need to build on Partisia!(https://partisiablockchain.com/) 🚀

 This UI toolkit serves  as a boiler plate for developers to quikly spin up new project on top of Partisia blockchain.